Landlords Association to join in 2021?

 What is the cost of joining an association?

-The cost of joining one of the national landlord’s association is, as above.
-However, there are many small local associations too.
-The only downside to joining a local association is you are unlikely to receive the benefits you would receive by joining a national association.
+The cost of joining a national association varies.
+However, there are many small local ones too.
+The only downside to obtaining membership with a local organisation is you are unlikely to receive the benefits you would receive by joining a national association.

 This, of course, means members will receive 100% of the discount passed to them.
 The BLA does not allow advertising through its website or its social media platforms.
-The only exception to this is charities the BLA support like CAP.
+The only exception to this is charities the BLA support, like (CAP) Christians against poverty.

-List of landlords’ associations in the UK 2020
+List of associations in the UK 2021

 - Devon Landlord Association